JasonW41k3r/Aerospace_Structural_Modules/README.md

 For any inquiries, please reach out to the project leader, Chen Shiyu (email: chenshy286@mail2.sysu.edu.cn).

 ## Acknowledgements
 Special thanks to Professor Wang Xing for his guidance and support throughout the project.
-This project was made possible by the resources and facilities provided by Zhongshan University.
+This project was made possible by the resources and facilities provided by Sun Yat-sen University.

 ---